-We nurture our curiosity, developing skills for inquiry and research.
+We nurture our curiosity, developing skills for inquiry We critically appreciate our own cultures and and research.
 We know how to learn independently and with others.
-We learn with enthusiasm and sustain our love of learning throughout life.W
+We learn with enthusiasm and sustain our love of learning throughout life.

 KNOWLEDGEABLE

 We develop and use conceptual understanding, exploring knowledge across a range of disciplines.
 We engage with issues and ideas that have local and global significance.